 Laparoscopic Fundoplication in Appleton, WI

 Dr. Janu has received national recognition for minimally invasive procedures for the treatment of heartburn and reflux.
+With many different options, Dr. Janu’s goal is to try to match each patient with the treatment that offers the most effective results with the least amount of risk and side effects.
 As a board-certified surgeon, Dr. Janu will take the time to discuss your GERD treatment options.
 If you are experiencing symptoms of GERD, call (920) 731-8131 to schedule an appointment in Appleton today!

 What is Laparoscopic Fundoplication?

 Laparoscopic fundoplication, Nissen (complete) or Toupet (partial) fundoplication is a surgical procedure to treat gastroesophageal reflux disease (GERD).
 By placing a portion of the stomach around the end of the esophagus and creating a high pressure zone, this surgical treatment helps recreate a valve barrier for stomach contents.

 The initial surgery was performed by Dr. Rudolph Nissen in 1955.
 The procedure was done quite commonly in the 60’s and 70’s through large incisions in either the abdomen or chest.
 With the advent of laparoscopic techniques, the procedure was quickly adapted to an approach typically using 5 small incisions.
 The technique typically involves repair of any hiatal hernia, coupled with uncoupling the connections of the upper part of the stomach from the surrounding organs, and using that part of the stomach to wrap back around the esophagus just above its connection to the stomach itself.